-The board has established the Audit Committee, Remuneration Committee and Insider Committee with formally delegated duties and responsibilities and with written terms of reference.
+The board has established the Audit Committee and Remuneration Committee with formally delegated duties and responsibilities and with written terms of reference.
 The full terms of reference of each committee are available from the Company's website at www.4global.com

-The Audit Committee and the Remuneration Committee each comprises three non-executive directors: Steven Clarke (Chair), Alexandra Orlando and Roger Taylor.
+The Audit Committee and the Remuneration Committee each comprises two non-executive directors: Steven Clarke (Chair) and Alexandra Orlando.

-During the financial year ended 31 March 2022, the Audit Committee met once, the Remuneration Committee did not convene during the year.
-From time to time separate committees are set up by the board to consider specific issues when the need arises.
+During the financial year ended 31 March 2023, the Audit Committee met twice, the Remuneration Committee met once during the year.
+From time-to-time separate committees are set up by the board to consider specific issues when the need arises.